 The AdaptWater tool (PDF 345 KB) used by Sydney Water quantifies the adaptation options for water assets.
 It provides a comprehensive review of the complex direct and indirect risks, along with flexible adaptation pathways and estimates of their cost effectiveness.

-The NSW Government's 2010 Metropolitan Water Plan concentrated its adaptive planning on four major areas: dams, recycling, desalination and water efficiency.
-More information on Sydney’s water infrastructure is available at Water for Life.
+The NSW Government's 2017 Metropolitan Water Plan concentrated its adaptive planning on four major areas: dams, recycling, desalination and water efficiency.
+More information on Sydney’s water infrastructure is available at Sydney Metropolitan Water.